 The subjects are offered at different levels: Basic, G, F, E and D.

-A fixed number of teaching hours has been stipulated for each subject by the Ministry of Education.
+A fixed number of teaching hours has been stipulated for each subject by the Ministry of Children and Education.

 Supplementary differentiated instruction

 In connection with the subjects, the student can choose to have extra teaching hours to comply with individual requirements and needs.

 In order to give an introduction to a subject and its working methods, introductory teaching can be established.
 Here, students also gain an insight into their own abilities within the subject and further education.

 The Ministry of Children and Education draws up curricula for all subjects.
 The curricula take into account the experience of adult students.

 Number of weekly lessons